jhpce-jhu/jhpce_mkdocs/docs/slurm/partitions.md

 * **PI-owned** (for use only by members of the PI's group)

 ## Jobs and Partitions
 Jobs can be submitted to multiple partitions.
-They will start in the first partition that has the required resources.
+They will generally start in the first partition that has the required resources.
+However there are a number of ways in which partitions are configured which may nudge a pending job to one partition over others.
+Pending jobs in some partitions are evaluated ahead of others.
+Priorities can be set on some partitions (such as `interactive`) as described [here](../slurm/whenstart.md/#partition-priority).

+Array jobs *seem* to be able to dispatch child jobs to any of the partitions specified.
+We are not 100% sure of this -- they might all be run into the first partition chosen.
+(If the latter is true, you may not want to tie your array completion to a partition that has many fewer resources than your other option(s).)

 ## PI Partitions
 JHPCE exists because Primary Investigators worked together to create a cluster.
-They share their resources via public partitions (see below).
+They share their resources via public partitions (see cost recovery descriptions [here](../aboutus/model.md/#cost-recovery) and [here](../joinus/new-pi.md)).

 {==Only submit jobs to these partitions if you are a member of the Primary Investigator's research groups or have been given explicit permission to do so.==} If you are in doubt, ask before submitting.
 Jobs from non-group members will be killed and repeated abuse *will* lead to repercussions.